mattjlewis/diozero/docs/docs/9_Releases.md

 * SPI support for Arduino devices over Firmata
 + Waveshare 7.5" e-ink display
-+ Optimise GpioExpander when used for PWM output on multiple pins, 7-segment displays, shift registers, etc. - allow multiple GPIOs to be set in one invocation rather than individually
++ Optimise GpioExpander when used for PWM output on multiple pins, 7-segment displays, shift registers, etc. - set multiple GPIOs one invocation rather than individually

+## 1.3.2 (In progress)

+* HD44780 cleanup - optimising use of GpioExpander interface plus added option to connect via GPIOs.
+* BBB - fix PWM module lookup for all PWM numbers.

 ## 1.3.1